Can You Drive a Dirt Bike on the Road in North Carolina? Rules, Permits & Registration

 • Taillight with brake function

-• Rearview mirrors (both sides)
+• Rearview mirrors on both sides

-• Horn audible from 200 feet
+• Horn audible from at least 200 feet

 • Speedometer and odometer